joverandout/Web-Based-Hale-Interpreter/README.md

 ## Hale

-Hale is statically typed and purely functional, its grammar can be found in `Hale.g4`.
 You can test the interpreter manually by navigating to the `/api` folder and running following commands.
 Hale's grammar is included at the end of this `readMe`

 ```
 $ python3 haleMain.py